 Ohio awards latest prizes in opioid science challenge

-COLUMBUS (AP) — Ohio has awarded another round of prizes totaling $2.4 million in its global-technology challenge seeking scientific breakthroughs to address the U.S. opioid crisis.
+Ohio awarded another round of prizes totaling $2.4 million Wednesday in its global technology challenge seeking scientific breakthroughs to address the U.S. opioid crisis.

-A dozen winners from six states and Canada were announced today.
-They prevailed among more than 50 proposals submitted in the second phase of the Ohio Opioid Technology Challenge.
+The dozen winners from six states and Canada were judged the most promising of nearly 60 proposals submitted in the second phase of the Ohio Opioid Technology Challenge.

+Ohio Third Frontier Commission Chairman David Goodman, whose high-tech development panel is leading the effort, said since it was launched last fall, the competition has drawn attention from around the world.

-Republican Gov. John Kasich in last year's State of the State address called for Ohio to invest up to $20 million to generate science and technology innovations to fight the deadly epidemic.
+The challenge emerged at the urging of Republican Ohio Gov. John Kasich, a potential 2020 presidential contender who called in last year’s State of the State address for the commission to invest up to $20 million in generating science and technology ideas to fight the scourge that’s plagued Ohio and other states across the U.S.

+What the panel came up with was a two-pronged effort, which included the $8 million Ohio Opioid Technology Challenge and a program of research-and-development grants.
+Commissioners made up to $12 million available in grants and awarded $10 million.

+Prize winners announced Wednesday are eligible to compete for four $1 million grants that will be made available in the final product phase of the challenge.

 More like this from vindy.com